These pests are accurately described as squash vine borers (SVB) because their larvae most often attack squash plants.

 Rotating crops is another way of controlling pests.
 Try not to plant squash in the same spot for two consecutive years.

-If an alternating crop is planted, overwintering larvae will be unable to find the right food in the next season.
+If an alternating crop is planted, overwintering larvae will be unable to find suitable food in the following season.

 8. Diatomaceous Earth (DE)